 This recipe was originally posted in 2015, I updated it with new photos and better details in November 2019.

 We all need that perfect pumpkin pie for Thanksgiving and the holidays, am I right?
-Well after 4 trials, I finally created the Best Vegan Pumpkin Pie ever.
+Well after multiple trials, I finally created the Best Vegan Pumpkin Pie ever.
 Actually, this is the best pumpkin pie I’ve ever tasted, period.

 As a child, I didn’t care for traditional pumpkin pie because I have always found it’s too strong of pumpkin flavor or not enough flavor.
 The texture is so important to me, too, I need my pies to not be soggy, wet or blobs.
 I want to cut into my slice of pie and it not be the texture of pudding.
-This vegan pumpkin pie is creamy, soft and smooth, but hold its shape.
+This vegan pumpkin pie is creamy, soft and smooth, but holds its shape.

 MORE VEGAN PUMPKIN DESSERTS